 - Quattro FX for Her Full Face Mask

-2. Mask Seal Can Make or Break Your Therapy.
+2. Mask Seal Can Make or Break Your Therapy

-3. Get Comfortable with Your Equipment.
+3. Get Comfortable with Your Equipment

-Some users new to CPAP therapy found it helpful to wear their mask around the house for the few days, to get used to the feel.
-Another helpful tip is to increase the ramp feature on your CPAP, which will gradually increases the amount of pressure delivered over a certain time frame to allow you to fall asleep at a lower pressure.
+Some users new to CPAP therapy found it helpful to wear their mask around the house for a few days, to get used to the feel.
+Another helpful tip is to increase the ramp feature on your CPAP, which will gradually increase the amount of pressure delivered over a certain time frame to allow you to fall asleep at a lower pressure.
 Additionally, users have a tough time using their therapy all night.
 It’s important to bear with it, but using your therapy a couple hours a night is still more beneficial than not at all.

 4. Is Humidification Necessary?

-5. Accessorize Your Equipment.
+5. Accessorize Your Equipment

 Take your therapy one step further by using products that contribute to the comfort of your equipment.
 If you experience any pressure marks from your mask, try using strap pads which adds more padding between you and your headgear.
 If the pressure you are experiencing is at the bridge of your nose try nasal pads which will help alleviate any marks your mask may leave behind.

 - Sleep Science & Practice: Women in Healthy Relationships Are More Likely to Stick With CPAP Therapy According to a study published in the medical journal Sleep Science & Practice in 2017, scientists found that women who are in a supportive relationship with a life partner were more likely to stick to CPAP therapy than unmarried women or women in a relationship with high conflict1